 Revived in 2015, the Program Council’s charge, in part, is to enhance collaboration between committees and task forces, set the church calendar, and grow lay leadership.
 The Council is a formal part of the UUCB organizational structure with authority and responsibilities, providing input to the CT on major operational issues, administrative policy revisions, and priority setting.
 It is facilitated by a Convener.
 One or more members of the Coordinating Team and Board of Trustees regularly attend Council meetings.

-The mission of Adult Education at UUCB is to provide a “pathway” to spiritual, moral and intellectual development.
+The mission of Adult RE at UUCB is to provide a “pathway” to spiritual, moral and intellectual development.
 Through a variety of educational presentations, inquiry and discussion groups, classes, and workshops, participants can gain better insight into their own and others’ spiritual beliefs and practices.
 This can lead to more compassion for differences and also to an understanding of what we all have in common.

-Bringing these learning groups together under the Adult Education Program encourages communication and coordination among the various programs.
+Bringing these learning groups together under the Adult Religious Exploration Program encourages communication and coordination among the various programs.
 Acting together the groups can strengthen and energize each other and heighten awareness and appreciation of the programs both at UUCB and in the community.

 - Adult Workshops & Classes